Characterisation of homotopy ribbon discs: Introduction

 \begin{definition} Given a group~$\Gamma$, a homotopy ribbon disc~$D$ is~\emph{$\Gamma$-homotopy ribbon if~$\pi_1(N_D)\cong~\Gamma$.} An oriented knot is \emph{$\Gamma$-homotopy ribbon} if it bounds a~$\Gamma$-homotopy ribbon disc. \end{definition}

-In the present paper, we consider two cases:~the infinite cyclic group~$\Z$ and the Baumslag-Solitar group~ where the generator $a$ of $\Z$ acts on $\Z[\tfrac{1}{2}]$ via multiplication by $2$.
+We consider two cases:~the infinite cyclic group~$\Z$ and the Baumslag-Solitar group~ where the generator $a$ of $\Z$ acts on $\Z[\tfrac{1}{2}]$ via multiplication by $2$.
 Since both of these groups are solvable, and hence good in the sense of Freedman, topological surgery in dimension~$4$ and the 5-dimensional $s$-cobordism theorem can be applied to classify $\Gamma$-homotopy ribbon discs.
 A first question, however, is whether such discs exist.

 The following theorem, whose two parts are respectively due to Freedman~\cite{FreedmanTopology} (see also~\cite[Theorem~11.7B]{FreedmanQuinn} and \cite[Appendix~A]{Garoufalidis-Teichner}) and Friedl-Teichner~\cite[Theorem~1.3]{FriedlTeichner} answers this question in the affirmative.
 Let $M_K$ denote the zero-framed surgery manifold of~$K$.
 Note that $\partial N_D = M_K$ for every slice disc $D$ for $K$.